simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 #### SELinux
 After you have identified a CM node and appropriate LC nodes, you must ensure that SELinux is disabled on the nodes.
 If you prefer to have SELinux enabled, please [get in touch](../help) and we can help figure out the SELinux policy required by Docker and Puppet to function correctly.
-Otherwise, just ensure that sestatus returns disabled.
+Otherwise, edit /etc/selinux/config and set SELINUX=disabled.
+Then, reboot your machine and make sure that output of the command ```sestatus`` is disabled.

 For instance, in our example, on one of the LC nodes:
 ```shell script